Where to put Instagrammable style vignettes in your home or business

 Watch out for shiny reflections.
 Shiny surfaces are much harder to photograph than matt ones.

 Test out mirrors, glass frames and shiny objects.
 If in doubt, choose matt over shine when you shop for props.
-Unnecessary glare and reflection can ruin a good pic.
+Unnecessary glare and reflections can ruin a good pic.

 Grab your phone and take plenty of test shots of your style spot as you create it.